Tar Heels, add or make changes to your Spring Meal Plan starting December 18th.

 Vegetarian – Menu items that exclude meat, poultry, seafood, or gelatin.

-Organic – Products that are 3rd Party Organic Certified
+Organic – Products that are USDA Organic Certified.

 Local – Menu items that include products grown or produced within 250 miles of Chapel Hill.

-Sustainable Seafood – Seafood that is 3rd Party Certified.
+Sustainable Seafood – Seafood that is Certified by the Monterey Bay Aquarium Seafood Watch.